Beats (brand): Formation

-To promote its products, Beats primarily relied on celebrity endorsements by pop and hip-hop music performers, including product placement within music videos, and partnering with musicians and other celebrities to develop co-branded products.
-Beats' use of endorsements by musicians helped the company aggressively target the young adult demographics.
+To promote its products, Beats has featured celebrity endorsements by pop and hip-hop music performers, including product placement within music videos, and partnerships with musicians, fashion designers, athletes and other celebrities to develop co-branded products.

 HTC purchase and non-renewal of Monster contract

 In August 2010, mobile phone manufacturer HTC acquired a 50.1% majority share in Beats for $309 million.
 The purchase was intended to allow HTC to compete with other cellphone makers by associating themselves with the Beats brand, as the purchase also granted HTC exclusive rights to manufacture smartphones with Beats-branded audio systems.
 Despite its majority acquisition, HTC allowed Beats to operate as an autonomous company.
 Luke Wood, who became President of Beats in May 2014, joined the company in January 2010 when it was still a "licensing business."
 Prior to this, Wood had worked under Iovine at Interscope Records.

-On January 19, 2012, BusinessWeek reported that Beats and Monster would not renew their production contract and their partnership ceased at the end of 2012.
+In January 2012, BusinessWeek reported that Beats and Monster would not renew their production contract and their partnership ceased at the end of 2012.
 Dre and Iovine subsequently decided to oversee the entire operation of the company, from manufacturing to R&D, and aimed to double its workforce to around 300 employees.
 Monster would ultimately begin marketing its own competing line of premium headphones aimed towards an older demographic.
-At the time, neither Dre, Iovine or Wood were experienced in the operation of a company at such a grand level, but Wood explained in 2014:I didn't have manufacturing experience, but I had experience of building something from scratch… Every time we put out an album, it was basically like building a new business--a unique cast of characters, unique challenges and opportunities, and trying to figure out a unique path to market.

-In October 2012, Beats unveiled its first two self-developed products, "Beats Executive" headphones and "Beats Pill" wireless speakers—Iovine believed that the company would now have to "control [its] own destiny" in order to continue its growth.
-Iovine also commented on how other headphone makers had attempted to emulate Beats' celebrity endorsement business model (including Monster themselves, who unveiled Earth, Wind and Fire and Miles Davis-themed headphones at the 2012 Consumer Electronics Show), stating that "some of our competitors are cheap engineers who have never been to a recording studio.
+In October 2012, Beats unveiled its first two self-developed products, "Beats Executive" headphones and "Beats Pill" wireless speakers—Iovine believed the company would now have to "control [its] own destiny" to continue its growth.
+Iovine also commented on how other headphone makers had attempted to emulate Beats' celebrity endorsement business model (including Monster themselves, who unveiled Earth, Wind and Fire and Miles Davis-themed headphones at the 2012 Consumer Electronics Show), stating "some of our competitors are cheap engineers who have never been to a recording studio.
 You can't just stick someone's name on a headphone that doesn't know anything about sound."
 Following the decision to transform Beats into an autonomous entity, the company's revenues reached the $1 billion mark, according to Iovine.